 Both New Jersey and Delaware issue advisories limiting the recommended amount of fish that should be eaten.

 Several strains of potentially dangerous bacteria live in the Delaware Bay and they reach potentially harmful levels in summer.
 The bacteria we hear most about is E. coli from untreated bird, human or animal feces.
 Birds are the primary contributor of E. coli in the Delaware Bay occasionally after a storm or flood the source is identified as human.
 In these cases shellfish harvesting is temporarily halted.
 Our bay water at Money Island is tested regularly for E. coli and no problems lately.
 Other types of bacteria can cause infection of open wounds.
-It is important to clean and disinfect skin abrasions when working in or around the bay, especially in summer.
+It is important to clean and disinfect skin abrasions when working in or around the bay

 On Sunday June 23, 2017 the Philadelphia Inquirer ran a story that covered Money Island New Jersey.
 Nantuxent Corporation’s founder Tony Novak is interviewed along with other business owners and Downe Township mayor Bob Campbell.
 The article drew some harsh criticism from the scientific community in response to the mayor’s comment that sea level rise damage is “hogwash”.

 A tale of two vastly different responses to sea level rise